-The Improving Road Transport for Forestry Project Survey aims to identify road transport issues affecting the forestry sector across South Australia.
+The Improving Road Transport for Forestry Project Survey aimed to identify road transport issues affecting the forestry sector across South Australia.

-It targets those working in the road transport sector related to the forest and forest product industry, to identify what the key issues affecting the sector are.
+It targeted those working in the road transport sector related to the forest and forest product industry, to identify what the key issues affecting the sector are.

-The survey will help identify impediments to road freight productivity along the forest and forest products supply chain, including the movement of forestry machinery in all forest production areas of the state.
+The survey helped identify impediments to road freight productivity along the forest and forest products supply chain, including the movement of forestry machinery in all forest production areas of the state.

-A new phase of the previous two improving road transport projects, it builds on their success of which the reforms have resulted in at least $80 million in industry benefits.
+A new phase of the previous two improving road transport projects, it built on their success of which the reforms have resulted in at least $80 million in industry benefits.

 The project is a partnership between PIRSA, Primary Producers SA, and the Department of Transport, Planning and Infrastructure.